POWSTER/aframe-preact/README.md

 #### Primitives

-To render A-Frame primitives with all of the `aframe-react` magic, pass the `primitive` prop with the name of the primitive:
+To render A-Frame primitives with all of the `aframe-preact` magic, pass the `primitive` prop with the name of the primitive:

 ```html